limbo666/NewFolder_RightClick/README.md

 **Automatic Installation (Recommended)** <p>
 1. Download the release package https://github.com/limbo666/NewFolder_RightClick/releases .
 2. Extract the files to a folder of your choice.
-Inside, you’ll find three files: AutoInstall.bat, NewFolder.bat, and NewFolder.reg.
+Inside, you’ll find three files: `AutoInstall.bat`, `NewFolder.bat`, and `NewFolder.reg`.
-3. Right-click on AutoInstall.bat and choose **Run as Administrator** to ensure proper access to the Windows directory and registry.
+3. Right-click on `AutoInstall.bat` and choose **Run as Administrator** to ensure proper access to the Windows directory and registry.
-    The script will automatically copy the NewFolder.bat to the C:\Windows directory and merge the registry entries from NewFolder.reg to add the context menu option.
+    The script will automatically copy the `NewFolder.bat` to the `C:\Windows` directory and merge the registry entries from `NewFolder.reg` to add the context menu option.
  <p>
       <p>

 **Manual Installation**<p>
 1. Download the release package https://github.com/limbo666/NewFolder_RightClick/releases .
 2. Extract the files to a folder of your choice.
 Inside, you’ll find three files: AutoInstall.bat, NewFolder.bat, and NewFolder.reg.
-3. Copy the NewFolder.bat file to the C:\Windows\ directory.
+3. Copy the `NewFolder.bat` file to the `C:\Windows\` directory.
 4. Merge the Registry Entry: Double-click the NewFolder.reg file to merge it into the Windows registry.
 This will add the "New Folder" option to the context menu.
  <p>
       <p>